Edens Landing railway station: Station upgrade

 The Logan and Gold Coast Faster Rail project will be doubling the number of tracks between Kuraby and Beenleigh, with modernised rail systems, station upgrades, and level crossing removals.
 The Edens Landing station is one of nine stations being upgraded or relocated due to the project.
+It is to address the increasing growth within the area and to support the Brisbane 2032 Olympic Games, while also allowing express trains to pass by without the need for all-stop trains being diverted to one side.

 In November 2023, an upgraded station had been proposed, with community feedback being sought after.
 The Department of Transport and Main Roads reviewed the community feedback, which was held between November and December 2023.
-The findings were meant to be released in early 2024, but were released in August.
+The findings were meant to be released in early 2024, but were not released until August 2024.
 The feedback given was to provide more parking spaces (a concept which has been discussed since at least 2010) and "active transport corridor connection points through the area" to be considered.
-The Department is reviewing the project to ensure the balance between the demand for parking with the available land at the station, while "exploring connection points with the active transport corridor."
+The Department reviewed the project to ensure the balance between the demand for parking with the available land at the station, while "exploring connection points with the active transport corridor."
+The Department of Transport and Main Roads planned to release the updated station designs for Edens Landing in early 2026 for public feedback, which occurred during March, closing on 22 March 2026.

-Contractors would have been appointed in late 2024, subject to government approvals, while construction timeframes would have been confirmed once contractors had been appointed.
-However, the start date for the Logan and Gold Coast Faster Rail project has been delayed to mid-2025.
+Contractors were expected to be appointed in late 2024, subject to government approvals, with construction timeframes to be confirmed following the appointment of the contractors.
+While works were initially expected to commence in 2024, with the completion date set for 2028, the start date for the Logan and Gold Coast Faster Rail project was delayed to mid-2025.
 It is unknown when construction will begin for the Edens Landing station.